-Neil joined ICRETH from the University of Exeter in 2014 following the completion of his ESRC CASE Studentship PhD.
-His research entitled: ‘An Examination of the Challenges of Capturing the Value of Adventurous Off-road Cycling: A Perspective from South West England’ was conducted in partnership with Forestry Commission England and 1 South West Cycle Adventure (www.1sw.org.uk).
-The research employed both quantitative and qualitative methods to understand the behaviour, participant profile and economic value of off-road cyclists visiting a purpose built off-road cycling facility for tourism and recreation purposes.
+Neil joined ICRETH from the University of Exeter in 2014 following the completion of his Economic and Social Research Council (ESRC) CASE Studentship PhD.
+His study, An Examination of the Challenges of Capturing the Value of Adventurous Off-road Cycling: A Perspective from South West England was conducted in partnership with Forestry Commission England and 1 South West Cycle Adventure.
+The study examined the socio-economic value of off-road cycling at a purpose-built recreation site.

 Since joining Leeds Beckett University, Neil has worked on more than 13 evaluation projects including: socio-economic impact studies on behalf of Meetings Professional International (MPI) and the Rugby Football League (RFL); programme evaluations for the Economic and Social Research Council (ESRC); and social impact assessments for Sport Wales, Yorkshire Cricket Partnership and Yorkshire Wildlife Trust.
 Recently Neil has contributed to a large-scale study focusing on problem gambling in Leeds, commissioned by Leeds City Council, and worked as an academic adviser for an evaluation of Tourism Northern Ireland’s event funding programme.

 Thomas R; Ormerod N (2018) Small business and entrepreneurship research in tourism: a review and comment.
 In: The SAGE Handbook of Tourism Management Applications of Theories And Concepts to Tourism.
 SAGE,